The House from a circa 1922 postcard

 Built / Designed For: Williams family

 House & Family History: Bodelwyddan Castle was built in the 1830s, with the battlements and towers added in 1886.
-The Castle was occupied by the Williams family, for whom it was built, until the 1920s, when the Estate was turned into a private girls' school.
+The Castle was occupied by the Williams family, for whom it was built, until the early 20th century, when the Estate was turned into a private girls' school.
 In 1982 Bodelwyddan was purchased by Clwyd County Council, who restored part of the Castle and opened it as a museum housing the Victorian collection of The National Portrait Gallery.
 The council could not afford the maintain the Castle, so, in 1993, Warner Holidays took a long lease on Bodelwyddan and opened it as a country house hotel in 1994.

 House Listed: Grade II*